opensheetmusicdisplay/opensheetmusicdisplay/README.md

 * Sheet Music Rendering Software
 * Native & web apps: [PracticeBird for iOS](https://itunes.apple.com/us/app/practice-bird-pro/id1253492926?ls=1&mt=8) and [Android](https://play.google.com/store/apps/details?id=phonicscore.phonicscore_lite)

-Our mission is to provide a state of art software solution for building MusicXML apps and to include the community in a constant thrive for improvement.
+Our mission is to provide state of the art software solutions for building MusicXML apps and to include the community in a constant thrive for improvement.
 We want to take away the pain of building music software from scratch and offer a shortcut when it comes to building your next MusicXML sheet music application.

 We also want to thank [our Github Contributors](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/graphs/contributors), who show that with open source many people come together to not only share but improve software.